nevenjovanovic/modruski-ldlt/README.md

 [CC-BY](LICENSE.md)

+## An index of CTS URN addresses

+[A list of documents with CTS URNs (full edition)](https://croala.ffzg.unizg.hr/basex/modr-ed-list-doc) (links lead to all CTS URNs available in a single document)

 ## Index to variant readings in the oration

 Variant readings are annotated as `rdg` TEI XML elements.
 Classification is in `@type` attribute.